Our Goodnotes vs. Notability article was most recently updated in May 2024.

 Ruler & tape

-Two new tools released this year are a Ruler and Tape.
+Two new tools that were released in 2023 are a Ruler and Tape.

 The Ruler is now available in both Goodnotes and Notability for free and premium users (it was originally only available to subscribers).
 This tool makes it easier to get straight lines in your notes.
 You can rotate it to whatever angle you need and then just slide it off the page when you’re done with it.

-The Tape tool was recently added to the Notability toolkit (April 2023).
+The Tape tool is another cool addition to the Notability toolkit (April 2023) and to Goodnotes 6 (May 2024).
 It allows you to temporarily hide your content by covering it with a piece of digital tape.
-Simply drag it over any of your notes to hide the text and tap on the tape to remove it.
+You can choose from four different colors and simply drag it over any of your notes to hide the text and tap on the tape to remove it.
 If you’re trying to memorize something, this is a particularly useful tool to help you study.

 Stickers/Elements tool